pyrsia/pyrsia/README.md

 ### Primary Focus

-To get off the ground the focus is on the peer-to-peer distribution of Docker images.
+To get off the ground the focus is strictly on the peer-to-peer distribution of Docker images backed by a blockchain of identifiers.

 ## Contributing